formkit/docs-content/inputs/dropdown.md

 ### Multiple pages

 What about loading options from an API where you need to be able to make multiple requests to perform pagination?
-When a function is set to the `options` prop it is passed FormKit node's `config` object as an argument.
-Within this `config` object are `page` and `hasNextPage` properties.
+When a function is set to the `options` prop it is passed FormKit node's `context` object as an argument.
+Within this `context` object are `page` and `hasNextPage` properties.
 The `page` property is the current page number, and the `hasNextPage` property is a function to be called when there are more pages to load:

 <example
 name="Dropdown"